 Midway Peace Park

-A new neighborhood park is coming to an undeveloped area in the Midway, on Griggs Street between Lexington and Hamline Avenues.
+A new neighborhood park is coming to an undeveloped area in the Midway, at 416 Griggs Street between Lexington and Hamline Avenues.
 This area is diverse, but recognized as being park-poor.
 Midway Peace Park (formerly referred to as the Park at Griggs) is part of the City of St. Paul’s long-term vision to create vibrant outdoor gathering spaces that strengthen community connections along the Green Line.
 The park will serve both as a destination along the Green Line, which has few parks along its route, and as an important local park for the neighborhood, the Gordon Parks High School, High School for the Recording Arts, and residents of the adjacent Skyline Tower.

 The Trust for Public Land acquired three parcels of land from separate landowners and conveyed them to the City of St. Paul in early 2016.
 Funding came from private funds raised by the Trust for Public land and the city’s 8-80 Vitality Fund.